-Hailing from backgrounds in law enforcement, military, private security and loss prevention, often with degrees in areas like criminal justice, public safety, and even psychology, today’s private investigators are redefining outmoded depictions that were never really very accurate.
+Hailing from backgrounds in law enforcement, the military, private security, and loss prevention, often with degrees in criminal justice, public safety, and even psychology, today’s private investigators are redefining outmoded depictions that were never very accurate to begin with.

-These are skilled professionals with a lot of integrity and an unwavering dedication to their craft working in a regulated field where meeting licensing requirements means passing a thorough background check and often laying down a substantial surety bond.
-And make no mistake—their earning potential reflects this.
+These are skilled professionals with a strong sense of integrity and an unwavering dedication to their craft, working in a regulated field where meeting licensing requirements means passing a thorough background check and often posting a substantial surety bond.
+And make no mistake — their earning potential reflects this.

-Learn more about what private investigators are earning, and what you’ll need to do to become one of the top earners in the field:
+Here’s a complete breakdown of what private investigators are earning, what drives the numbers up or down, and what you’ll need to do to become one of the top earners in the field.
+For a broader look at the work itself, see our overview of private investigator careers.

 Deleted: